engineyard/ey-docs/pages/ssl-certificates.md

 If your coming back to this doc because you've got your certificate file and ready to <a href="SSL1">1a.
 Add a certificate</a> then get proceed there to get the certificate in the system.

 Otherwise we also outline the steps below on how you can <a href="SSL2">1b.
-Generate a Self-Signed Certificate</a> to use on either staging or development applications.
+Generate a self-signed certificate</a> to use on either staging or development applications.

 <h3 id="SSL1">1a.
 Add a certificate</h3>